Statistics disprove some of the preconceptions about drivers aged 65 or older. Here are a few.

 Among seniors, there is:

-Today, there are nearly 1 million drivers aged 65 or older out of the 5,4 million Québec drivers.
+Today, there are more than 1.1 million drivers aged 65 or older out of the 5.5 million Québec drivers.

 Accidents involving senior drivers generally occur in favourable driving conditions – during the daytime, in good weather, and on dry pavement that is in good condition.
 These are the conditions in which seniors are most likely to drive.

 If you have a disability, an occupational therapist can help you compensate for certain physical limitations by recommending that you have your vehicle adapted.
 This may include:

 For more information, visit our section entitled Adapting or Purchasing a Vehicle .